jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   (a) its cancellation:
   (b) the expiration of 3 months after the day on which the epidemic management notice expires.
 (2A) Subsection (2) is subject to any extension of the visa by special direction under section 78A.
-(2B) This subsection and subsection (2A) are repealed immediately after the expiry of the 12-month period that starts on the date on which the Immigration (COVID-19 Response) Amendment Act 2020 comes into force.
+(2B) This subsection and subsection (2A) are repealed at the close of 15 May 2023.
 (3) Subsection (2) does not require—
   (a) the endorsement or modification of the visa; or (b) the issue of a document extending the visa; or